Owyn/HandyImage/.github/ISSUE_TEMPLATE/problem-with-website-x.md

 ---
-name: problem with website X
+name: [BUG\REQUEST] support for website X
-about: Report about some website stopping working
+about: Report about some website stopping working or request new website support
-title: problem with website X
+title: support for website X
 labels: ''
 assignees: ''